-- 1. When (date) was your gang policy/regulations approved by your board of education?
-April 25, 2005 - 2.
-Have your gang policies/regulations been updated?
+1. When (date) was your gang policy/regulations approved by your board of education?

+April 25, 2005

+2. Have your gang policies/regulations been updated?
 If so, please provide date and brief summary of changes.

-On December 3,2012, the addendum to the policy included a distinction of a "School Security Officer".
+The last change happened on December 3, 2012, the addendum to the policy included a distinction of a "School Security Officer".